inDEPTHlab/PRS/vcf_conversion/readme_bed_rds_files.md

 * GenR4 Mothers: 1530 participants, 8495580 snps
 * GenR Parents: 11742 participants, 9520497 snps

+### Note:
+* Pariticpants in GenR Parents also include participants from GenR4 Mothers, but have undergone a joint imputation pipeline for all parents
+* Remember for all analyses to use the most up-to-date selection file from the GenR wiki (SelectionGWAv3_\*, Selection_GWAv4-Child_\*, SelectionGenR-Parents_*)
+* In case of joint parent and child analyses, use SelectionGWA_ChildParentKinship_\* to match children and parents based on genetically verified relatedness

 ## Additional conversions
 .bed files are given either per chromosome, or as merged files across all autosomes.
 Furthermore, .rds files are provided, which are bignspr conversions